joergschultzelutter/core-aprs-client/docs/configuration.md

 # This is the name of the file that will contain the program's message counter
 # If not present, then the file will be created by the program
 aprs_message_counter_file_name = core_aprs_client_message_counter.txt

-[custom_config]
-#
-# This section is deliberately kept empty and can be used for storing your
-# individual APRS bot's configuration settings
 ```